AlexTittoZach/Monocular-Depth-Estimation/conclusion.md

 > [!NOTE]
 > **Dataset and Domain Specification**: All fine-tuned models in this study were trained and evaluated exclusively on the **KITTI Vision Benchmark Dataset** (real-world outdoor autonomous driving scenes with sparse LiDAR ground-truth depth spanning **0.1 meters to 80.0 meters**).

 ## For training I used Nvidia RTX A6000 48 GB vram gpu.
+Ran 5 epochs for all experiments except full param fine tuning (3 epochs).
+All locally.

 ## Among KITTI 20,734 pairs:
         18,661 depth/rgb pairs for training